pablodiste/data-store/README.md

 ## Features

 - Handles caching of fetched data automatically.
-- Allows listening to changes on the cache and making queries.
+- Allows listening to changes on the source of truth and making queries.
 - It is built on coroutines.
 - Allows the integration of different fetcher sources and libraries.
-- Includes support for caches based on Room and Realm libraries but you can plug in other ones too.
+- Includes support for source of truth based on Room and Realm libraries but you can plug in other ones too.
 - Allows configuration of custom database queries (like DAOs)
-- Allows per-request cache expiration configuration.
+- Allows per-request source of truth expiration configuration.
 - Implements a way to limit multiple repeated calls to the same API.
 - Implements throttling on API errors.
 You can be notified if throttling is activated and show proper error messaging in the UI.
-- Implements CRUDStores, a very simple interface to make Create, Read, Update and Delete operations over APIs and reflect the state updates automatically in the cache.
+- Implements CRUDStores, a very simple interface to make Create, Read, Update and Delete operations over APIs and reflect the state updates automatically in the source of truth.

 ## Using DataStore
 ### Installation